 On the managed instance group details page, select the Monitoring tab, if it is not already selected.

-Make sure that Autoscaled size is selected in the dropdown menu.
+Make sure that Autoscaled size is selected in the drop-down list.

 The charts track the number of instances over CPU usage.
 Use the following information to understand these charts.